rueschan/WyvernCompiler/README.txt

 the GNU General Public License version 3 or later.
 See license.txt for details.

+Authors:
+ *	A01370880 Rubén Escalante Chan
+ *	A01371036 Santiago Nakakawa Bernal
+ *	A01371240 Iván Rangel Varela

 Included in this release:

    * Lexical analysis